wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 ### Genre as a whole

-There are two options for dealing with genre as a whole.
-One is to make it work in the same manner as Subjects, the other is to treat it more explicitly as an extra Concept.
+There are three options for dealing with genre as a whole.
+One is to make it work in the same manner as Subjects, another is to treat it more explicitly as an extra Concept.
+Finally, we can simply ignore it.

 #### Like a Subject